rajvipulraj401/React/React_notes/Pre notes React/README.md

 **Conclusion:**
 - Imperative is like saying how to get to the code, and declarative is like saying what we want.

-for example - CREATINg a sandwich - if we create the sandwich step by step ourselves it is called imperative code(i.e in JavaScript)
+for example - CREATING a sandwich - if we create the sandwich step by step ourselves it is called imperative code(i.e in JavaScript)

 for example - if we go to a shop and ask to shopkeeper I want this sandwich and along with this and then we get the sandwich This is called declarative approach ( i.e we do this in react )